This post is about something personal and very important to me: the physical punishment of children.

 When I was fourteen it occurred to me that I was bigger than my mother.
 The next time she raised her hand to hit me, I raised mine and said, ‘If you hit me, I’ll hit you back.’
 She hit me, so I hit her back.

 For the first time in my life, I didn’t feel powerless.

 Parenting didn’t come naturally to me and I was envious of other first time mums who seemed to do it with ease.
 They didn’t worry if their babies cried—they cradled them in their arms and their children seemed to fit like they were meant to be there.
 They put them on the floor and left them to kick and gurgle.
 They went out and left their children with babysitters for hours at a time.

 I bought parenting books and piled them on my bedside table.
 I knew ‘violence bred violence’, but I was determined I wasn’t going to do to my children what had been done to me.
 I knew the way I wanted to parent, and come hell or high-water, I was going to keep my vow not to smack my kids.
 I needed that line drawn, and I was not going to cross it, not ever.
-I knew if I did, I’d be on a slippery slope to what had been done to me.
+I knew if I did, I’d be on that slippery slope to what had been done to me.